hyva-themes/magento2-hyva-admin/readme.md

 ## Contributions

 PR's are very welcome.
 Please submit contributions based on the main branch.
-Currently the oldest supported PHP version is 7.3.
+Currently, the oldest supported PHP version is 7.4.

 ## Copyright & License